wikimedia-enterprise/wme-sdk-go/example/streaming/README.md

 # Realtime Streaming API
-This API is used to get a stream of events related to new article create, article update, article visibility-change, article move and article delete, from all the supported projects and namespaces.
-The events follow [this](https://github.com/wikimedia-enterprise/wikimedia-enterprise/blob/main/general/schema/article.go) schema.
+This API is used to get a stream of server-sent events (SSE) related to new article create, article update, article visibility-change, article move and article delete, from all the supported projects and namespaces.
+The events follow [this](https://gitlab.wikimedia.org/repos/wme/wikimedia-enterprise/-/blob/main/general/schema/article.go) schema.
 Allows for filtering and field selection.
 Allows for parallel connection to the API.
 Allows to reconnect to the API and start consuming from a certain offset/timestamp.